Azure/azure-sdk-for-java/sdk/communication/azure-communication-sms/README.md

 To send messages with Azure Communication SMS Service a resource access key is used for authentication.

 SMS messaging uses HMAC authentication with resource access key.
-This is done via the CommunicationClientCredentials The credentials must be provided to the SMSClientBuilder via the credential() function.
-Endpoint and httpClient must also be set.
+The access key must be provided via the accessKey() function.
+Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.

 <!-- embedme src/samples/java/com/azure/communication/sms/samples/quickstart/ReadmeSamples.java#L26-L51 -->
 ```java